NJIT-CS490-SP21/project2-cyp5/README.md

 created a new state called ` const [error, setError] = useState("")` to  catch if details are actually correct and passed the error message in setError to check if the input box is left empty or not.

+## Known Problems
+* A current know problem that I have in my app is when a user logs in with the username, then the username gets appended to the names list that
+I have made in my app.py.
+I have added a logout button on the UI when clicked it clears the names in the username list.
+If the logout button is not clicked by the user after a section then their names will remain in the users list and the next user will able to see the previous user. <b>User using this app have to make sure to click the logout button after each section.<b>

+* For future I want to add